We on Earth are in a planet-wide pandemic. Our first task will be to be STEAM Team members

 - WE begins with TEAM formation and discussions regarding our interests

-- Create our IDEAS projects and prepare to share them
+- Create our IDEAS projects and prepare to launch, do, and/or share them

 - Convene with all of US including invited guests to see our work, recruit more advisors, and members.